StiffWriter00/SpringBootCRUD/README.md

 # ***SpringBootCRUD***
-## A simple CRUD server with exposed endpoints made with SpringBoot for "Ready2Use" company.
+## A simple CRUD server with exposed endpoints made with SpringBoot as entry exercise for "Ready2Use" company.

 **WARNING**<br>
 This project is compiled with the Java 19 JDK.
 So whether you install the full JDK or just the JRE to run the application, install the Java 19 version.